pytorch/xla/docs/source/learn/xla-examples.md

 torch_xla.launch(my_function, args=(0,))
 ```

-In this example, the `my_function` function will be spawned on 4 TPU
+In this example, the `my_function` function will be run on 4 TPU
-devices on v4-8, with each device being assigned an index from 0 to 3.
+devices (for a v4-8 TPU slice).
+Each device is assigned an index from 0 to 3.
-Note that by default, the launch() function will spawn preocesses on all
+By default, `launch()` will run the function on all
 TPU devices.
-If you only want to run single process, set the argument
+If you want a single process, set `debug_single_process=True`:
 `launch(..., debug_single_process=True)`.

 [This
 file](https://github.com/ssusie/diffusers/blob/main/examples/text_to_image/inference_tpu_multidevice.py)
 illustrates how xmp.spawn can be used to run stable diffusion 2.1
 version on multiple TPU devices.
-For this version similar to the above
-changes were made to the
+For this example, changes were made to the
 [pipeline](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/stable_diffusion/pipeline_stable_diffusion.py)
 file.